microfoam/maximal/waves/chowder/README.md

 This is now solved for the first test case but will be kept in the chowder directory as a periodic test.
 The solution was to have `mark_tela()` clear small fractal repeats in the first unit of a longer repeat.
 This allows the longer repeat (9-mer here) to be cinched without violating equivalence prior to cinch-k.
-The `AC` dinucleotide repeat works here as a sentinel repeat of cinch-t flatlining.
+The 5'-AC dinucleotide repeat works here as a sentinel repeat of cinch-t flatlining.
 Some additional aspects remain to be handled.

 ```